-Importantly, in California, injured parties can bring claims for defective medical devices against any entity in the so-called “stream of commerce” for a given medical device, even if that party was not negligent in the creation or design of the product.
+Importantly, in California, injured parties can hire a defective medical device lawyer and bring claims for defective medical devices against any entity in the so-called “stream of commerce” for a given medical device, even if that party was not negligent in the creation or design of the product.
 This means, for example, that an injured patient might be able to bring suit simultaneously against many parties: the drug or device designer, the manufacturer, laboratories involved in testing the drug or device, sales representatives, doctors, pharmacists, hospitals, clinics, or even retail suppliers.
 To do so, an injured patient must show that the defective medical device or drug was used in an “intended or reasonably foreseeable manner” (which can include reasonably foreseeable misuse), that the device or drug was in a defective condition when it left the possession of the party being sued, and that the device or drug was the “legal cause” of the injuries suffered.

 How is a medical device deemed defective?